-Fight for the Future is a 501(c)(4) nonprofit advocacy group focused on Internet-related issues such as support for net neutrality regulations in the Federal Communications Commission.
+Fight for the Future (formerly “Center for Rights in Action”) is a 501(c)(4) nonprofit advocacy group focused on Internet-related issues such as support for net neutrality regulations in the Federal Communications Commission.
 The organization has also fought against an online privacy bill it dubbed as censorship and promotes causes dealing with copyright legislation.

 But critics of Fight for the Future say it bands with like-minded groups to distort the truth and stands against free-market principles.